Mexican nanosatellite enters space powered by Elon Musk's Space X

-Satellites originated when the Soviet Union, in 1957, launched a first artificial satellite, Sputnik, which proved that it was feasible to put an autonomous body above the Earth to perform functions of many kinds.
-From there, a dynamic of scientific-technological development was generated to design, build, test and launch these artificial bodies, which gave rise to a whole industry that is now fully consolidated.
+Satellites originated when the Soviet Union, in 1957, launched the first artificial satellite, Sputnik, which proved that it was feasible to put an autonomous body above the Earth to perform functions of many kinds.
+From there, a dynamic of scientific-technological development was generated to design, build, test, and launch these artificial bodies, which gave rise to a whole industry that is now fully consolidated.

 A tangible example of a satellite is the International Space Station, whose current dimensions are 109 meters long x 51 meters wide and a weight of 419,455 kilograms, and which rotates around the Earth, making it possible to carry out a large number of studies and space missions and to receive astronauts who for several days and even months carry out different scientific, technological and even industrial and commercial activities.

 Another example of a relatively large satellite is the Hubble Space Telescope, which has a scientific application, the study of the Universe, and which has made it possible to discover things that were previously unthinkable.
 The number of satellites orbiting the Earth is enormous, generating a real problem because many of the devices that no longer work have become space junk, are drifting, or are occupying orbits that are no longer being used.

 Mexico has participated as a satellite user since the government launched the Morelos I and Morelos II satellites in 1985.
 Then, between 1985 and 1992, it launched the Solidarity satellites.
 At the end of the 1990s, the satellites were privatized and the company Satmex emerged, which continued to buy satellites essentially to provide communication services to the entire country.
 More recently, Mexico bought a fleet of new satellites for purposes of national and social interest, the Bicentennial and Morelos III.